HC Wainwright & Co. Reiterates Synlogic (SYBX) Buy Recommendation

 What is the Fund Sentiment?

 There are 89 funds or institutions reporting positions in Synlogic.
-This is a decrease of 3 owner(s) or 3.26% in the last quarter.
-Average portfolio weight of all funds dedicated to SYBX is 0.23%, a decrease of 10.47%.
-Total shares owned by institutions decreased in the last three months by 0.22% to 36,464K shares.
+This is a decrease of 4 owner(s) or 4.30% in the last quarter.
+Average portfolio weight of all funds dedicated to SYBX is 0.23%, an increase of 60.89%.
+Total shares owned by institutions decreased in the last three months by 0.26% to 36,462K shares.
 The put/call ratio of SYBX is 0.00, indicating a bullish outlook.

 What are Other Shareholders Doing?